-Storage subsystem attached to the SAN fabric provide the physical storage devices that the cluster detects as managed disks.
-These are usually RAID arrays as the SAN Volume Controller does not attempt to provide recovery from physical disk failures within the storage subsystem.
-The nodes in the cluster are connected to one or more Fibre Channel SAN fabrics.
+Storage subsystems that are attached to the SAN fabric provide the physical storage devices that the cluster detects as managed disks.
+These are usually RAID arrays, because the SAN Volume Controller does not attempt to provide recovery from physical disk failures within the storage subsystem.
+The nodes in the cluster are connected to one or more fibre-channel SAN fabrics.